Saint-Quentin, Aisne: History

 Between the end of the 15th century and the mid-17th century, this strategic position was the cause of frequent misfortune.
 In 1557, a siege by the Spanish army (as part of the battle of Saint-Quentin) ended with the looting of the city and its desertion for two years.
 Given back to France in 1559, it underwent intense fortification work: the medieval wall, redesigned several times, was protected by many new advanced fortifications.
 Two districts were razed to make way for them.
 In the mid-17th century, the city escaped the sieges, but suffered the horrors of wars ravaging the Picardy region, accompanied by the plague (in 1636, 3,000 people died, out of perhaps 10,000 inhabitants) and famine.

-In the second half of the 17th century, the conquests of Louis XIV moved the border away from Saint- Quentin, and it lost much of its strategic role.
+In the second half of the 17th century, the conquests of Louis XIV moved the border away from Saint-Quentin, and it lost much of its strategic role.
 At the end of the 16th century, its textile production specialized in fine flax canvas (batiste and lawn).
 This brought prosperity, particularly in the 18th century, when these textiles were exported across Europe and the Americas.

 During the First French Empire, difficulties in the export market brought economic decline.
 At the request of the municipality, Napoleon ordered the razing of the fortifications, to allow the city to grow beyond its old boundaries.
-In 1814-1815, Saint-Quentin was occupied by the Russian army, but without any damage.
+In 1814–1815, Saint-Quentin was occupied by the Russian army, but without any damage.

 In the 19th century, Saint-Quentin developed into a thriving industrial city, thanks to entrepreneurs constantly on the lookout for new technologies.
 Textiles and mechanical devices were foremost among a wide variety of products.

-In 1870, during the Franco-Prussian War, the population repelled the Prussians on October 8, but the city fell during the second offensive.
+In 1870, during the Franco-Prussian War, the population repelled the Prussians on 8 October, but the city fell during the second offensive.
 The hopeless but heroic action had national repercussions: Saint-Quentin was decorated with the Legion of Honour.
-In 1871, on January 19, the French army was defeated near the town.
+On 19 January 1871 the French army was defeated near the town.

+During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

 The First World War hit Saint-Quentin very hard.
 In September 1914, the city was overrun; it endured a harsh occupation.
 From 1916, it lay at the heart of the war zone, because the Germans had integrated it into the Hindenburg Line.
 After the evacuation of the population in March, the town was systematically looted and industrial equipment removed or destroyed.
 The fighting destroyed it: 80% of buildings (including the Basilica of Saint-Quentin) were damaged.